The Public Comment Period is Closed

-If you submit comments to EPA, you can let your members of Congress and other elected officials know what you think by sending them a copy of your comments.
+If you submitted comments to EPA, you can let your members of Congress and other elected officials know what you think by sending them a copy of your comments.
+Even if you did not, please consider writing to your members of Congress.
 A template for comments to members of Congress is on page 23 of Save EPA’s “A Practical Guide for Resisting the Trump De-Regulatory Agenda,” which is available to read or download at the following link: http://saveepaalums.info/Resistance+Guide.
 The following links help you send your comments to your members:

 Countable lets you identify your members of Congress based on your address and then send a message to all three members at once.
 Its link is https://www.countable.us/.